 If you don’t have time to make homemade ‘chicken’ with seitan, that’s totally okay!
 You can substitute store-bought vegan chicken and follow the same steps below to bread and bake it.
 I recommend using Gardein’s Chick’n Scallopini since it isn’t already breaded.

-The vegan chicken I’m using in this recipe is made of vital wheat gluten, tofu, and jackfruit.
-These 3 ingredients create a chewy, ‘meaty’ texture that holds up well to baking.
+The vegan chicken I’m using in this recipe is made of vital wheat gluten, tofu, and spices.
+This creates a chewy, ‘meaty’ texture that holds up well to baking.
 Vital wheat gluten is the main ingredient in seitan which is a high protein meat substitute that mimics chicken in this recipe.

 Vegan chicken is not an exact match to real chicken in taste.
 It’s made with vital wheat gluten, and in this recipe I’m seasoning it with Italian seasoning.
 The texture is what helps this vegan chicken feel and look like real chicken.
 Vegan chicken, similar to tofu, takes on the flavor of whatever you season it with.
 I’ve found that poultry seasoning and garlic powder help give it a great flavor.

 Looking for more vegan Italian comfort food?
 Check out these recipes!

 - Meatless Baked Ziti

 - Creamy Vegan Alfredo

 - Spinach Pesto Gnocchi

 Did you make This Vegan Chicken Parmesan Recipe?